wawatusee/taquinRaymond/README.md

  - rule errors: admin,on upload, rule imagesize error; if the default image(json)doesn't exist; if an image extension is jpeg and not jpg.
  - modify the name of a thumb and the big image linked to it
- - build the taquin in JS instead of hard html

  ## Parameters image taquin and explain
  The aspect of each piece come from the backround image of his div, the url of that imagage come from a file json("image-taquin.json") with the property "image_taquin";